MileHacker Logo

 Arrival Procedures

 Visa fees vary based on your nationality and the visa type, typically paid at application.
-Upon arrival at an international port of entry within China, provide your passport and visa to immigration officials.
-You undergo security checks, and officials may take your fingerprints.
+Upon arrival at an international port of entry inside China, provide your passport and visa to immigration officials.
+You undergo security checks, and officials might take your fingerprints.

 Considerations